St7530/St7530/README.md

 - ⚡ Fun fact: ...
 -->

-I'm St7530, a student and tech lover from China.
+I'm St7530, a student and tech lover from 🇨🇳 China.

-I'm currently learning C# with my great passion.
+Learning with my great passion!

 I'd like to build some cool projects on my own, hoping to make a contribution to the community.